Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 Q.03Do you install XPEL security film in downtown Toronto condos?

-Yes.
-XPEL Prime XR Security is approved for tempered and laminated condominium glass.
+Yes. our security film is approved for tempered and laminated condominium glass.
 In Toronto high-rises we deal with the condo corporation paperwork and any building-access logistics.
 Balcony sliding doors and ground-level amenity windows are the most common condo scope.

 Q.04What neighbourhoods in Toronto do you serve?